-The largest Metropark is a small part of an important natural region.
+The largest Metropark is part of an even larger region of global significance.

 Located between Whitehouse and Swanton, Oak Openings Preserve takes its name from the surrounding region, which is 23 times larger than the park itself.
-That’s something to consider when you realize that Oak Openings Preserve is about 5,000 acres.
+Still, at 5,000 acres, Oak Openings Preserve is the largest of the Metroparks -- by far.

 Majesty in its natural habitat.

-Pioneers trudging through a dense swamp called this area “Oak Openings.”
-The natural habitats in the park range from oak savanna to wetlands to vegetated dunes.
+The natural habitats in the park range from oak savanna to wetlands to vegetated sand.
 The Nature Conservancy once named the sandy region one of the 200 “Last Great Places on Earth.”

-Prickly-pear cactus, wild lupine and sand cherry bloom atop dry, hot sand dunes just yards away from orchids growing in low, wet swales.
-There are more than 50 miles of trails in Oak Openings Preserve.
-Stands of isolated pine and spruce planted by the WPA during the Great Depression are still visible.
+Prickly-pear cactus, wild lupine and sand cherry bloom atop dry, hot dunes just yards away from orchids thriving in low, wet swales.

 Oak Openings is a birder's paradise.
 It is the nesting place of bluebirds, indigo buntings, whippoorwills, Lark sparrows and many other species, as well as an excellent location to see migrating songbirds in the spring.